 About the Authors

-Joe is a partner and Head of the Commercial Litigation & Dispute Resolution team at Hayes solicitors.
+Joe is Managing Partner and Head of the Commercial Litigation & Dispute Resolution team at Hayes solicitors.
 He handles a wide variety of commercial disputes involving high value claims, complex issues and voluminous data for financial institutions and corporate clients.